aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. 13-symbolic_link creates a symbolic link to /bin/ls named __ls__.
 Link is created in current working directory.

-15. 14-copy_html copies all HTML files from the current working directory to the parent of the working directory.
-Only files that did not exist in the parent of the working directory or are newer than the versions in the parent working directory will be copied.
+15. 14-copy_html copies

+16 100-lets_move moves all files beginning with an uppercase letter to the directory `/tmp/u`

+17.